longnguyenf1/panasonic-comfort-cloud-client/README.md

 await client.login(username, password)
 ```

-Login to Panasonic Comfort Cloud with username and password will return an random token.
+Login to Panasonic Comfort Cloud with username and password will return a random token.
 This token is stored internally in a variable and sent with every request.

 ### Groups and Devices